Skip to content

 T. K. Bose

 T. K. Bose is an Indian director, best known for Tamil cinema.
 T. K. Bose began their career in 1988.
-With 30 credits to their name and an average audience rating of 6.5, T. K. Bose remains one of the most prolific and celebrated talents in the industry.
+With 30 credits to their name, T. K. Bose remains one of the most prolific and celebrated talents in the industry.
 An emerging voice in Tamil cinema, T. K. Bose is already attracting significant attention for their distinctive work.

 30+Known Credits